 Jonathan Zimmerman is a professor in the history of education at the University of Pennsylvania Graduate School of Education and the author of Free Speech, and Why You Should Give a Damn.
-Zimmerman says America’s colleges and universities may be the best they’ve ever been when it comes to teaching quality and the ways they serve large, diverse populations of students.
-But he shares many of the concerns that the protagonists of the University of Austin are voicing about trends at elite schools, including students and faculty members feeling hesitant to express beliefs that could be seen as controversial or offensive.
-In Zimmerman’s view, the U.S. education system isn’t doing enough to teach students how to talk to people they disagree with—one of many ways schools are failing to foster citizenship.
-Meanwhile, he believes, the enormous cost of college and the perception of its political bias has hurt the reputation of American higher education, which has to be improved if schools are ever again to be considered a “public good” and enjoy high levels of public funding, as they did in the last century.
+Zimmerman says America’s universities and colleges may be the best they’ve ever been when it comes to teaching quality and the ways they serve large, diverse populations of students.
+But he’s sympathetic with a lot of the concerns that the group behind the University of Austin are voicing about trends at elite schools—including that students and faculty members are feeling increasingly hesitant to express beliefs that could be seen as controversial or offensive.

 Graham Vyse: The founders of the University of Austin are moving on the belief that higher education in the United States is deeply broken.
 What do you make of that?